Dre Campbell Farm

 Crop rotation is one of the most effective ways to prevent potato scab organically.
 Every few years, rotate your potato crop to a different area of your garden.

-Potatoes and other plants in the nightshade family can harbor the fungus that causes powdery scab, so avoid planting tomatoes, peppers, or eggplants in that area as well.
+Potatoes and other nightshade plants can carry the fungus that causes powdery scab.
+So, don’t plant tomatoes, peppers, or eggplants in that area either.

 2. Do Not Overwater